-The CGI is amazing!
-Some action scenes are really well created.
+The CGI is impressive!
+Some action scenes are well created.
 They’ve made a magnificent world with the separation of the higher and lower class.
 We only get to see the lower class (the scrapyard) part of this world.
-This increases my curiosity to discover the city in the sky.
+That increases my curiosity to discover the city in the sky.

 Alita isn’t the only cyborg in this world.
 There are plenty of other different ones.
 The design combined with the special effect is splendid.
 I love how they can use different skills, specifications, and designs.
 There are so many options for introducing new characters.
 Alita and Zapan (Ed Skrein) were my favorite cyborgs when it comes to their looks/design.

-This film is packed with impressive action scenes.
-Those were, for me, the best part of the movie.
+The action scenes in Alita Battle Angel are amazing.
+Those were, for me, the best part of the Alita Battle Angel movie.
 They were so well executed and got me on the edge of my seat.
 Alita is a force to be reckoned with, and she never gives up.
 One moment, I thought to myself: “now it’s the time to retreat,” but she didn’t.
 She still kicked ass when all the favors were turning against her.

 Let’s not forget about MOTORBALL!
 For some kind of reason, I love it when a movie incorporates a new fictional sport in it.
 I remember as a kid, I loved to play the quidditch game on Nintendo.
 Imagine if we had this game on our consoles now!
 The visuals during the match were a pleasure to my eyes.
-It was filled with good action scenes, deadly violence, and excitement.
+There are good action scenes, deadly violence, and excitement.

 The lack of good storytelling